•

 Virtual and In-Person Cocktail Classes

-At Home: If you are hosting an event OUTSIDE, we are happy to come and teach up to 30 people to make drinks, or, indeed, just make drinks for your event!
+At Home: If you are hosting an event in your home, we are happy to come and teach your guests to make drinks, or, indeed, just make drinks for your event!
 Please enquire with Katia for prices – it all depends on what you need; we can supply everything from a fully stocked bar to just a bartender.

 Virtual: Connect with your friends and family all over the world over a 90 minute cocktail class, or just invite a virtual bartender to help you and your friends shake cocktails at home and turn him off at will!
-You will either need to source the ingredients and equipment or you can order on one of our GOAT Boxes to be sent to you when you book your class.
+You will need to source the ingredients and equipment for which we will provide a full list for you.
+Price for virtual: £200 no matter how many screens you have!

 Themes, Ingredients and Equipment